- Encourage the use of electronic payment methods (such as: online, card, and smartphone payment options).

 - Restrict meetings and gatherings (following social protocols).

-- Provide, where possible, adequate, appropriate and equipped isolation rooms in the stations (in compliance with authorities’ directions) for cases that show symptoms [whose temperature exceeds 38 degrees Celsius].
+Provide an adequate, appropriate and equipped isolation rooms in the stations (in compliance with authorities’ directions) for cases that show symptoms [whose temperature exceeds 38 degrees Celsius].

 - Consider conducting a complete disinfection of the station in the event that an employee or passenger is confirmed to have Covid-19, and oblige all employees who were in direct contact with the case to self-quarantine [according to the directions of the Ministry of Health].